Bell Island (Newfoundland and Labrador): Sports

-Bell Island as "haunted island"
+Claims of Paranormal Activity

 Bell Island has long had a reputation as a "ghost island", with all kinds of folktales about supernatural beings and phenomena.
 During the mining days, the community had people from different cultural backgrounds, mixing all kinds of folklore.
 The local community embraces the island's supernatural reputation and the local tourist office likes to put Bell Island in the spotlight as "North America's most haunted island".
 An organized walk through the many ghost stories takes place on Friday and Saturday evenings in the summer with an accompanying stage performance at a mine shaft.

 Most famous is the Bell Island hag (also called the Woman in White or White Woman), an evil female figure who is said to roam the island's swamps and farmland, mainly around Dobbin's Garden, in white costume.
 Approaching her victim, she transforms into a horrible creature that wears gray rags, moves on all fours and smells terribly of sulphur.
 It victim is temporarily paralyzed by the unbearable stench and gets the feeling that the hag is crawling over him or her.
 There are several origin stories of the hag, although the most popular one holds that she is a girl murdered by Germans.
 However, another tradition holds that it is actually a male figure who merely pretends to be a woman.
 The Canadian Post gave the Bell Island hag national exposure in 2016 by giving it its own stamp during the Halloween period.

 According to local folklore, Butler's Marsh, the swamps near West Mines, are also home to fairies.
 Contrary to most traditions, however, they are evil and deformed male fairies, albeit led by a queen.
 The fairies lure their victims into the swamps, where they are never seen again.
 They are a well-known deterrent to young children when they misbehave.
 Also, the ghosts of killed miners are said to roam the underground passages, especially those of the No. 4 Mine.